-Changes may be published in the Scene or sent by regular mail.
-The Scene, if publishing such amendments, shall do so in the issue just prior to the meeting at which the vote on the amendments is to take place.
+Changes are sent by email to Active Members.
+Proposed Amendment or Bylaw changes by Active Members shall be voiced either at meetings or by email directly to the Board and President.
+Proposals shall do so just prior to the meeting at which the vote on the amendment (s) is to take place.
 Amendment proposals may be made only through a majority vote by the Board of Directors.

 Voting – Proposed Bylaws Changes

-The Bylaws may be amended and changed by 2/3 majority vote of all Active and SWS Signature Members present at the next immediate regular business meeting of the membership after the publication of the proposed amendments; nonresidents of Nueces County, Texas, may vote by regular mail received on or before the next regular membership meeting after such publication.
+The Bylaws may be amended and changed by 2/3 majority vote of all Active and WSST Signature Members present at the next immediate regular business meeting of the membership after the publication of the proposed amendments; nonresidents of Nueces County, Texas, may vote by email received on or before the next regular membership meeting after such publication.
 No vote may be made by proxy.

 Charter and Policies